 Why would anyone need a headphone amplifier ?

-Although there is no metal shielding as you would have in a conventional chassis/PCB the amplifier exhibits no unwanted noise or RF interference as you may associate with an open chassis design such as this it is dead silent even though it is next to my mobile phone and WiFi router.
+Although there is no metal shielding, as you would have in a conventional chassis/PCB.
+The amplifier exhibits no unwanted noise or RF interference, as you may associate with an open chassis design.
+It is dead silent, even though it is next to my mobile phone and WiFi router.

-Electronic engineers have been encapsulating or potting electronics in resin's for decades usually for vibration dampening or moisture control its just I decided to make it look presentable :)
+Electronic engineers have been encapsulating or potting electronics in resin's for decades, usually for vibration dampening or moisture control, I just I decided to make it look presentable :)

-If your using a manufactured power supply such as a wall wart or power brick and the jack has a positive centre this is not really an issue.
+If your using a manufactured power supply, such as a wall wart or power brick, the jack has a positive centre, this is not really an issue.

 In the event of catastrophic failure capacitors are built with a fail safe to release pressure.
-On the end of the capacitor the cap is scored thus weakening it.
-This in turn stops the capacitor building too much pressure .
+On the end of the capacitor the cap is scored, therefore weakening it.
+This in turn stops the capacitor building too much pressure.

-I hope this answers a few relevant questions :)
+I hope this answers a few questions :)

 Rupert Hirst © 2011